seb-sns/agent-orderbook-simulation/README.md

 <h3>
   Momentum Trader agents
 </h3>
-Momentum Traders use a fixed sized deque to keep track of both a short term and long term moving average.
+Momentum Traders use a ring buffer to keep track of both a short term and long term moving average.
 When the difference between the two crosses some threshold, the agent will place market buy or sell orders depending on if the the trend is up or down.
 Currently since the agent uses market orders (which will be cancelled if not filled).
 The Momentum Trader has no pressing need for cancel order logic.
 <h3>